xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

         (in earlier versions unknown formats uselessly resulted in the terms ``D``, ``M`` and ``Y`` literally being added to every document).

-        Invalid values result in no terms being added.
+        Invalid values result in no terms being added (and since Omega 1.4.12 a warning is emitted).

 field[=FIELDNAME]
 	add as a field to the Xapian record.
 FIELDNAME defaults to the field